-Several programmes are implemented along the borders of India with Bangladesh and Nepal, where child trafficking is a serious as much as an elusive problem.
-Services and facilities are concentrated in red-light areas, around bus and train stations, and in deprived slum and village areas.
-Several partners are involved to address the multiple forms of violence on children: the police and the judiciary, local NGOs and community-based organisations, children, youth and women’s groups, families and schools.
+Several programmes are being implemented along the borders of India with Bangladesh and Nepal, where child trafficking is a serious and elusive problem.
+Services and facilities are concentrated in red light areas, around bus and train stations and in deprived slums and village areas.
+Several partners are involved in combating the various forms of violence against children: the police and the judiciary, local NGOs and community organizations, children, youth and women’s groups, families and schools.
 In at-risk locations, we offer temporary shelters, both in the form of drop-in centres and shelter homes, for children in need of special protection.
-All efforts are made to reintegrate children with their families and communities when possible, including providing the necessary support to parents who may have difficulties in accepting their children back.
+All efforts are made to reintegrate children with their families and communities where possible, including providing the necessary support to parents who may have difficulties accepting their children back.

 In partnership with the government and the police, we manage Childline services with five units deployed throughout the state of West Bengal offering a 24-hour toll-free telephone helpline to assist children in distress.
 Children, adults and the police report on the hotline cases of child abuse, child labour and child trafficking.
 We also operate a helpline for teens and people affected by HIV/AIDS, offering counselling and support.